bsc-iitm/python/students.md

   categories: true
 ---

 This page contains contributions from students of the BS program.
 In each video, a problem is taken up, the algorithm for it is explained and then implemented in Python.
 All these videos are maintained in this [playlist](https://youtube.com/playlist?list=PLqH76jDxIXR26N5xcVZXsXpcpUNV_zYY9&feature=shared){target=_blank}.
-The videos that you see here are created and edited by:
+The videos that you see here are created by:

 - Janani D
 - Pranav V

+Thanks to Janani for the artistic thumbnails that you see here!